NataliaFurlan/NataliaFurlan/README.md

 <p>
   📈 <strong>Featured Projects</strong>:
   <ul>
-    <li><a href="link-do-projeto">Meu Bolso</a>: A personal and/or business finance management application, being developed using pure Java on the back-end and Dart and Flutter (framework) on the front-end.</li>
+    <li><a href="https://github.com/NataliaFurlan/meu_bolso">Meu Bolso</a>: A personal and/or business finance management application, being developed using pure Java on the back-end and Dart and Flutter (framework) on the front-end.</li>
   </ul>
 </p>